index contact © 2025

 • Well-rounded artistic skillset: drawing, painting, fine art, photography.

-• Creative direction and visual design
+• Creative direction and visual design.

 Weaknesses